HardlyDifficult/Tutorials/Chapter6.md

 <hr></details>
 <details><summary>What is a RectTransform, how does it differ from a Transform?</summary>

 A RectTransform is the UI version of the Transform used for GameObjects.
 RectTransform inherhits from Transform, adding features specifically for UI positioning such as pivot points and an anchor.
+Anything displayed in a Canvas must use a RectTransform... as that is how Canvas does layout and positioning.

 <hr></details>
 <details><summary>Why use ceiling here?</summary>